firefly-zero/docs.fireflyzero.com/content/dev/graphics.md

 > A picture is worth a thousand words.

 Draw the image you want using the default ([Sweetie 16](https://lospec.com/palette-list/sweetie-16)) color palette.
-You can also use a transparent background.
+You can also use a transparent background but then the maximum number of colors is limited to 15.
 Save the image as a PNG file.

 {{< hint info >}}